JHU-COVID-QA/scraping-qas/src/scraping/README.md

 ### Updating the conda env

-If you installed new dependencies, run `conda env export --from-history --ignore-channel > environment.yml` and then push the new `environment.yml` configuration file
+If you installed new dependencies, run `conda env export --from-history --ignore-channel > environment.yml.tmp`.
+Now, merge `environment.yml.tmp` and `environment.yml` into `environment.yml` so that you do not overwrite other dependencies in the yml file.
+Finally, push the new `environment.yml` configuration file

 ## Websites to scrape